 Artisanal Opportunities

-The objective of the AO goal is to evaluate the conditions which allow members of small-scale fishing communities and pueblos originarios to thrive - including legal, regulated access to marine resources, knowledge-based use rules, clear boundaries, clear decision-making spaces, and reliable follow-through to ensure access, sustainability, and equity long-term.
+Members of coastal communities – including members of small-scale fishing communities and pueblos originarios – have access to marine resources that allow them to thrive.
+This includes legal and regulated access to marine resources, knowledge-based use rules, clear boundaries, clear decision-making spaces, and reliable follow-through to ensure access, sustainability, and equity long-term.

 Typically, this goal measures whether people who need to fish on a small, local scale have the opportunity to do so.
 In the GoC, this goal may be redefined to include artisanal opportunities more broadly.

 Artisanal fishing, often also called small-scale fishing, provides a critical source of food, nutrition, poverty alleviation and livelihood opportunities for many people around the world, especially in developing nations.
 Small-scale fishing is an important component of cultural identity and heritage.
-Half the worldâs fish harvest is captured by artisanal fishing families.
+Half the world’s fish harvest is captured by artisanal fishing families.

 GOAL FOCUS

-- Focus: Typically measures access to artisanal (small-scale) fishing for local communities who rely on it for food, livelihood, and cultural identity.
+• Focus: Typically measures access to artisanal (small-scale) fishing for local communities who rely on it for food, livelihood, and cultural identity.

-- Not about: This goal does not measure amount of food or money / livelihoods generated by artisanal fisheries (these are covered under the Food Provisioning and Livelihoods and Economies goals).
+• Not about: This goal does not measure amount of food or money / livelihoods generated by artisanal fisheries (these are covered under the Food Provisioning and Livelihoods and Economies goals).
 Recreational fishing or fishing for sport may be included here or in the Tourism and Recreation goal.
 This goal does not include commercial fisheries.

 Key Questions